Best Astrophotography Gear 2025: My Top Picks for Capturing the Night Sky

 Here’s the million-dollar question for beginners: What settings should I use?
 While the exact answer depends on your conditions, these general tips will get you started:

-Shutter Speed: Start with a 15-20 second exposure, but tweak based on your focal length.
-Use the 500-rule to avoid star trails: 500 / focal length = max shutter speed in seconds.
+Use the 500 rule to avoid star trails: 500 ÷ focal length = max shutter speed in seconds

-Focus: Switch to manual focus and adjust to infinity.
-Use magnification on your live view screen to lock focus on a bright star.
+• Focus: Set to manual and focus at infinity; use live view and zoom to focus on a bright star

-Shoot RAW: Gives you full control in post-processing.
+• Shoot RAW: Gives you full control in post

-Image Stabilization: OFF.
-Turn it off if you’re using a tripod.
+• Image Stabilization: Turn off when using a tripod

 Shooting Techniques and Tips